Smart + Strong.

 is a registered trademark of CDM Publishing, LLC.

-Assistant editor for Cancer Health, POZ, Hep and Real Health.
+Former assistant editor for Cancer Health, POZ, Hep and Real Health.

 Gender bias affects how people assess women’s pain compared with men’s, which may lead to disparities in treatment.